flatfox-ag/ueli/README.md

 ## todos

-- [ ] check if all kubernetes fils metadata.name begin with ueli.projectname
+- [ ] check container image names in usedBy are named like project

 ## test local